brianhigh/OpsReportCardBook/OpsReportCard.md

 the minimum; at least for now, but I digress.

-The exceptions to all this is any place where the service can keep running if individual components die whether the redundancy is at the disk level, the machine level, or the data center level.
+The exceptions to all this is any place where the service can keep running if individual components die whether the redundency is at the disk level, the machine level, or the data center level.
 Also, data that can be reconstructed from scratch within the SLA.
 Here are some
 examples: